 Known as the younger, hipper, younger brother to Tokyo, Osaka has a reputation for futuristic architecture, wild nightlife, and of course, amazing street food.
-It’s a port city in the Kansai region of Japan, with an easy-going but fun and colorful vibe, and a distinct Osaka dialect.
+It’s a port city in the western region of Kansai, with an easy-going but fun and colorful vibe, and a distinct Osaka dialect.
 Osaka is said to be the birthplace of kuidaore, a word in Japanese that loosely translates to “ruin oneself by the extravagance of food,” meaning either financially or physically (it’s all-you-can-eat madness out there, guys).

 It’s a lot of fun in Osaka, and easy to get on board with Osaka’s unique food culture, but be warned, a lot of it is cheap, fried, and absolutely delicious!
 With so many places to visit and things to eat along the way, you can easily stuff yourself with all kinds of weird and wonderful Japanese foods.
 Discover Kansai cuisine in this comprehensive Osaka food guide, and find out what to eat in Osaka right here.